Acoustic Guitar Neck Re-Sets

 The idea now is to loosen the glue in the neck joint and

 neck off.
 Warm moist air generated by a pressure cooker is the method I

 use to loosen the glue.
 My good friend and mentor Mark Glickman used a stove

 top espresso maker.
-The steam generator of your choice sits atop a hot plate,
+In my shop the pressure cooker sits atop a hot plate.

 hollow pin (I use an inflation needle) is mounted.
 Once the cooker is heated